Jeongipumsong: Legend and history

-The fame of the Jeongipumsong is rooted in a legend involving King Sejo (세조; r.
+The Jeongipumsong is associated with a legend about King Sejo (세조; r.
 1455–1468), the seventh king of the Joseon dynasty.
-In 1464, King Sejo was traveling to the famous Beopjusa Temple (법주사), located on Mount Songni, to pray and recuperate from an illness.
-As the king's ornate royal palanquin, known as a gama (가마), approached the site, its path was blocked by the low-hanging branches of this large pine tree.
-When his attendants prepared to cut the branches to clear the way, the tree is said to have miraculously lifted its branches on its own, allowing the royal procession to pass underneath without obstruction.
+In 1464, King Sejo was traveling to the famous Beopjusa Temple (법주사), located on Mount Songni, to pray and recover from an illness.
+As the king's royal palanquin, known as a gama (가마), approached the site, its path was blocked by the low-hanging branches of the pine tree.
+When his attendants prepared to cut the branches, the tree is said to have lifted them by itself, allowing the royal procession to pass underneath without obstruction.

-Deeply impressed by this act, which he interpreted as a sign of loyalty from the tree, King Sejo bestowed upon it the court rank of Jeong-i-pum (정2품; 正二品).
-This was a very high official rank, equivalent to that of a modern-day cabinet minister.
-The legend continues with the king's return journey.
-On his way back from the temple, a sudden downpour began, and King Sejo and his entourage took shelter from the rain under the broad canopy of the same tree.
-In gratitude for its protection, the king was further moved, solidifying the tree's status as a loyal and sentient being.
+The legend says that King Sejo was impressed by the incident and gave the tree the court rank of Jeong-i-pum (정2품; 正二品).
+This was the First Senior Rank in the Joseon dynasty, equivalent to that of a modern cabinet minister.
+The legend also says that, on his way back from the temple, Sejo and his entourage took shelter from a sudden downpour under the broad canopy of the same tree.

-Estimated to be around 600 years old, the tree stands approximately 15 meters (49 feet) tall, with a girth of 4.5 meters (15 feet) measured at breast height.
+The tree is estimated to be around 600 years old.
+It stands approximately 15 m tall, with a girth of 4.5 m measured at breast height.

-Over the centuries, Jeongipumsong has endured numerous environmental challenges.
-In 1993, a powerful typhoon accompanied by heavy snowfall caused the breakage of its iconic western branch, altering its renowned symmetrical shape.
-Subsequent damage from strong winds, snow accumulation, and pine wilt disease has further impacted the tree's structure and health.
+Over the centuries, the Jeongipumsong has been damaged by severe weather and disease.
+In 1993, a powerful typhoon accompanied by heavy snowfall broke its western branch, changing its well-known symmetrical shape.
+Further damage from strong winds and snow, as well as pine wilt disease, has affected the tree's structure and health.

-Jeongipumsong was designated as Natural Monument No. 103 on December 3, 1962, as part of South Korea's efforts to preserve important natural and cultural sites.
+The Jeongipumsong was designated as Natural Monument No. 103 on 3 December 1962.
 The tree is managed by the Cultural Heritage Administration, and public access is allowed, although the tree itself is protected by a perimeter to prevent damage.
-The site is also a destination for ecotourism and educational visits, often included in cultural heritage tours of the region.
+The site is also visited by tourists and for educational purposes.

 Seeds and scions have been collected from the Jeongipumsong.
 Its direct offspring and clones have been planted at significant locations throughout South Korea, including the Blue House, the Independence Hall of Korea, and various government complexes.

 Jeongbuinsong

-About 6 kilometers away from Jeongipumsong, another ancient pine tree called "Jeongbuinsong" was designated as Natural Monument No. 352.
+About 6 km away from Jeongipumsong, another ancient pine tree called "Jeongbuinsong" was designated as Natural Monument No. 352.
 It is considered the "wife" of the Jeongipumsong, and ceremonial "weddings" have been held to ritually pollinate the two trees.